-Greenberg Traurig, LLP, Bond Counsel, has acted as counsel to the underwriter in other transactions underwritten by the Underwriter and by the Financial Advisor and as bond counsel in other transactions underwritten by the Underwriter and by the Financial Advisor.
-Sherman & Howard L.L.C., Phoenix, Arizona, counsel to the Underwriter, has acted as bond counsel in other transactions underwritten by the Underwriter and by the Financial Advisor.
-Greenberg Traurig, LLP has also acted as bond counsel and/or counsel to the underwriter with respect to bonds issued by the Town and other overlapping political subdivisions.
-The Underwriter and the Financial Advisor have underwritten or acted as financial advisor with respect to bonds issued by the Town and other overlapping political subdivisions.
+Bond Counsel has acted as counsel to the underwriter in other transactions underwritten by the Underwriter and as bond counsel in other transactions underwritten by the Underwriter.
+Snell & Wilmer L.L.P., Phoenix, Arizona, counsel to the Underwriter, has acted as bond counsel in other transactions underwritten by the Underwriter.
+Bond Counsel has also acted as bond counsel and/or counsel to the underwriter with respect to bonds issued by the City and other overlapping political subdivisions.

+The Underwriter and the Financial Advisor have underwritten or acted as financial advisor with respect to bonds issued by the City and other overlapping political subdivisions.
 The Underwriter and the Financial Advisor have underwritten or acted as financial advisor on other transactions together and expect to do so in the future.